GLOBAL COFFEEPLATFORM

 Carlos Brando is an engineer who attended the SPURS and PhD programs at MIT.
 His company P&A’s as well as his own long and diversified experience in the coffee sector have led them to work as consultants for the International Coffee Organization, the World Bank, the Sustainable Trade Initiative, the Global Coffee Platform, the World Cocoa Foundation and many other companies and institutions.
 They have coordinated coffee projects in more than 50 producing countries across five continents, including all the main coffee growing areas of Brazil.
 A frequent speaker at leading international coffee events, Carlos has contributed chapters to several coffee books, including Nespresso’s recent “The Craft and Science of Coffee”.

-He has sat on the boards of UTZ and Ipanema Coffees, is a member of the Coffee Quality Institute’s Board of Trustees and chairman of the board of the Global Coffee Platform.
-In 2017 Carlos received a Lifetime Achievement Award from the African Fine Coffees Association.
+He has sat on the boards of UTZ and Ipanema Coffees, is a member of the Coffee Quality Institute’s Board of Trustees and in 2017 Carlos received a Lifetime Achievement Award from the African Fine Coffees Association.
+Carlos served as GCP’s Board Chair for six years and in his role as Immediate Past Chair, he will play a supporting role to both the new chair and the board.

 GCP’s Senior Management Team directs the organization’s day-to-day activities around the world.